-- 1. Improve access to and use of evidence-informed interventions, services, and supports for people with dementia and their caregivers to enhance their health, wellbeing, and independence. - 2.
-Expand in-home and facility-based respite services for family caregivers of individuals living with dementia. - 3.
-Connect caregivers, family members and individuals with dementia to information about dementia services. - a.
-Work in coordination with state agencies and non-governmental organizations to develop and deliver no-cost training for family caregivers of people with dementia to improve the delivery of care and support better outcomes for family caregivers.
-Provide special attention to caregivers in underserved and rural communities. - b.
-Regularly survey and assess the needs of family caregivers of people with dementia to ensure the state is providing services in a manner that aligns with caregiver needs.
+- Expand access to and use of evidence-informed interventions, services, and supports for people with dementia and their caregivers to enhance their health, well-being, and independence. - Expand in-home and facility-based respite services for family caregivers of individuals living with dementia. - Connect family caregivers and individuals with dementia to information about dementia services. - Establish a partnership between the Area Agencies on Aging and service providers to provide dementia-specific resources, support services, education, and caregiver services. - Work in coordination with state agencies and non-governmental organizations, such as the Area Agencies on Aging, the UAMS Centers on Aging, and the Alzheimer's Association, to develop and deliver no-cost training for family caregivers of people with dementia to improve the delivery of care and support better outcomes for family caregivers.